ldutoit/QC_Zoo_Workshop/QualityControlforGenomicData.md

 cd qc
 multiqc .
 ```
+Visualise the `multiqc_report.html` file just produced besides your `fastqc file` by opening it in a new browser tab.

-Do you want to share this file with someone or save it on your laptop?
+What if you want to share this file with someone or save it on your laptop?
 You can Download using right-click on that file.
 You want to bring your own local file onto the server?
 Use the little upper arrow on the file explorer.

-Visualise the multiqc_report.html file just produced besides your `fastqc file`.

 ![](img/uploadordownload.png)